+Step 2.
 Top the cooked vegetables with shredded cheese.

+Step 4.
 Use a whisk or a wooden spoon to mix all of the ingredients together.

-Bake for 25 minutes.
+Step 6.
+Place the skillet into the oven and bake it for 25 minutes.
 Allow the pie to cool for 5 minutes before slicing and serve.

 Total Estimated Time to Make this Recipe: 40 to 50 Minutes